DG10-Agency/WordPress-AI-Bulk-Page-Creator-with-all-page-attributes/README.md

 ## 🎯 Overview

-**AI Bulk Page Creator with All Page Attributes** is a comprehensive WordPress plugin that revolutionizes website content creation by leveraging artificial intelligence to generate complete website structures, create pages in bulk, and optimize them for search engines with all essential page attributes.
+**AIOPMS - All In One Page Management System** is a comprehensive WordPress plugin that revolutionizes website content creation by leveraging artificial intelligence to generate complete website structures, create pages in bulk, and optimize them for search engines with all essential page attributes.

 This plugin is designed for website developers, content creators, and business owners who need to quickly build professional websites with SEO-optimized content without spending hours on manual page creation.